openmainframeproject/cobol-programming-course/TSC/Meeting - Agenda & Minutes/Meeting Minutes - Aug 10 2021.md

 ## Meeting Minutes:
 Attendees: Mike, Sudharsana, Hartanto, Ahmed, Joe, Bernard

-1. Core Team members introductions
+1. Core Team member introductions
-2. Sudharsana a shared a brief overview of the COBOL project
+2. Sudharsana shared a brief overview of the COBOL project
 3. Hartanto & Ahmed shared in detail the work they have been driving through the Mentorship project
    - Updates to Chapter 1
    - Additional topics to Chapter 2